ossner/TUMGAD/src/DataStructures/PriorityQueues/BinaryHeaps/BinaryHeaps.md

 root node.

-Removing the root is simple, you just swap it with the last leaf in the tree, delete it, and then sift the new root down if the priority of one of the children is higher.
+Removing the root is simple, you just swap it with the last leaf in the tree, delete it and then sift the new root down if the priority of one of the children is higher.